xADDBx/PublishToWorkshopMSBuildTask/README.md

 </Target>/>
 ```

+Arguments:

-PathToManifest => Absolute path to the the OwlcatModificationManifest.json
+- `PathToManifest`: Absolute path to the the OwlcatModificationManifest.json

-ImageDir => Absolute path to the directory containing the image file.
+- `ImageDir`: Absolute path to the directory containing the image file.
 The name of the image file is specified in OwlcatModificationManifest.json

-BuildDir => Directory containing the mod files
+- `BuildDir`: Directory containing the mod files

-GameAppId => AppId of the game you want to publish to, defaults to 2186680 which is Warhammer 40,000: Rogue Trader
+- `GameAppId`: AppId of the game you want to publish to, defaults to 2186680 which is Warhammer 40,000: Rogue Trader